emilypatsko/DevOps-Course-Starter/README.md

 - Run `ansible-playbook playbook.yml -i inventory.ini`

 The app should now be running on the managed node - go to `http://:35.177.223.76:5000`!

+### Running the app in Docker

+You can build and run development and production containers in Docker.

+To build the development container, run
+`docker build --target development --tag todo-app:dev .` and then run
+`docker run --env-file .env -p 5000:5000 --mount type=bind,source="$(pwd)"/todo_app,target=/app/todo_app todo-app:dev`
+to run it.

+If you visit https://localhost:5000 in your browser, the app should be running, and if you make changes to your app code it should reload the app (hot reloading!).

+For the production container, first run
+`docker build --target production --tag todo-app:prod .` and then
+`docker run --env-file .env -p 5000:8000 todo-app:prod`.
+As before, you should see the app running at https://localhost:5000, but it won't have any hot reloading.

 ## Tests